Patient Resource

 High Listeria risk; can cross placenta and cause fetal loss.

-High-Mercury Fish: Avoid shark, swordfish, king mackerel, tilefish (Gulf), bigeye tuna, marlin, orange roughy
+- High-Mercury Fish: Avoid shark, swordfish, king mackerel, tilefish, bigeye tuna,

 Mercury causes neurologic problems in developing babies.

 *FDA/EPA fish advisory list.
-For complete guidance including serving recommendations for lower-mercury options, see FDA.gov/fishadvice
+For complete guidance, see the FDA fish advice page.